-After studying abroad, students must return to campus to attend re-entry orientation, complete the online program evaluation, and take the Post-Study Abroad STAMP Test.
+Students must return to campus after study abroad to attend re-entry orientation, complete the online program evaluation, and take the Post-Study Abroad STAMP Test.
 Those who fail to meet these requirements in time may not be able to register for courses in the following semester.